-The iPhone 12 is scheduled to launch in autumn 2020, although Apple is reportedly considering a delay which could push it back a month or more.
-In this article we analyse the latest rumours about its release date, design, new features, tech specs and price, and help you make sense of all the gossip.
+The iPhone 12 was originally expected to launch in September 2020, but in a startling admission Apple has now confirmed it will be delayed.
+The question is, how late will it be?
+And will it be split into two separate launches?
+In this article we comb through the latest rumours about its release date, design, new features, tech specs and price, and cut through the gossip.

-We now have a pretty good idea of what to expect.
+With a couple of months to go we have a pretty good idea of what to expect.
 The design - squared-off corners, larger screen, reconfigured camera array - has been leaked, and the full specs list revealed.
-We have the prices of every model.
-You can see what they'll look like, too (or at least roughly what they'll look like) thanks to photos of dummy units.
+We have the prices of every model, which seem likely to go up again this year, and have heard whispers of a new tougher form of Gorilla Glass that could be used for the screen.

 When will the new iPhone come out?

 We're starting to get a good idea of what the iPhone 12 will look like, as numerous leaks and rumours coalesce towards a single point of consensus.
-(One thing that's generally agreed upon, for example, is that the foldable iPhone concept that's apparently at the prototype stage already won't make an appearance this year - that's one for 2021 or beyond.)
+(One thing that's generally agreed upon, for example, is that the foldable iPhone prototype won't become a commercial product this year - that's one for 2021 or beyond.)

 Most recently, the leaker Max Weinbach claims to have obtained CAD schematics for the iPhone 12 Max (see image above), from which the YouTube channel EverythingApplePro 3D-printed a sample and showed it off in the following video:

 Weinbach stresses that the schematics are not complete - he says "basically display and body are correct but the camera setup is wrong as a security measure" - and cynics might view this as an attempt to cover himself in case it's wrong.
 But it fits with much of what we'd been hearing previously.

 Watch the video for the full details, but the highlights include: